Education and workforce

 Many universities offer post-registration wound care education (this list is currently under review)

 The European Wound Management Association (EWMA) is a European not-for-profit umbrella organisation, linking national wound management organisations, individuals and groups with interest in wound care.
 EWMA was established in 1991 as a charity organisation registered in the UK.
 To access European wound care resources, please visit the EWMA website.

 We are currently considering how the Wound management curriculum for student nurses might be used within pre-registration health care professional programmes in England.

 We are working with the First Tranche Implementation Sites (FImpS) to develop a blended learning education programme to support the development of requisite knowledge and skills to implement the Lower Limb Recommendations for Clinical Care.
 We have undertaken a training needs analysis of the workforce and mapped these to the National Wound Care Core Capabilities Framework for England.
 From this, we have produced an education curriculum, which sets out the learning outcomes to be achieved through the blended learning programme.
-Education resources are currently being developed and the full programme is due to be launched by June 2022.

 Sign up to our stakeholder forum to receive consultation surveys, newsletters and more.